denniswalker/tunnelgraf/README.md

-# Pytunnels - Hierarchical SSH tunnel management
+# Tunnelgraf - Hierarchical SSH tunnel management

 ---

-Pytunnels is a CLI tool for connecting through a variable number of Bastion hosts to many remote server endpoints, exposing them all as local ports.
+Tunnelgraf is a CLI tool for connecting through a variable number of Bastion hosts to many remote server endpoints, exposing them all as local ports.
 Its intuitive YAML definitions enable version-controlled management of complex hierarchical connections.

-Pytunnels supports the lookup of credentials and hostname/IP endpoints via Lastpass, making sharing connection schemes more secure.
+Tunnelgraf supports the lookup of credentials and hostname/IP endpoints via Lastpass, making sharing connection schemes more secure.

 Finally, it can also populate host file entries to redirect DNS names to